 What is compensation planning?

 Compensation planning is the process of developing a compensation strategy that can help attract, motivate, and retain the best talent.
-And well-thought-out compensation plans aren’t only about salary range — they also outline healthcare benefits, paid holidays, and other perks while upholding company culture, values, and strategies.
+And well-thought-out compensation plans aren’t only about salary range — they also outline variable compensation, healthcare benefits, paid holidays, and other perks while upholding company culture, values, and strategies.

 Compensation planning encompasses many elements that companies should consider to deliver fair and competitive packages that align with their budgets and industries.